 Please submit your manuscript via our Submittable site.

 To view past winners, visit here.

 Reading will be blind, so please remove your name or any other identifying information from both the file name and the manuscript itself.
 Otherwise, we will be unable to consider it.
 Simultaneous submissions are fine, but please notify us if the submission is accepted elsewhere.
 Multiple submissions are also fine, but you will be charged the full reading fee per submission.
 We cannot refund the fee if the submission is withdrawn.
-No one currently or recently affiliated with the University of Tennessee or with the Creative Writing Programs at Texas Christian University or Ashland University is eligible to enter.
+No one currently or recently affiliated with the University of Tennessee or with the Creative Writing Program at University of North Carolina-Greensboro is eligible to enter.
 Additionally, former students of our final judge and close associations of current Grist staff are also ineligible.
 All submissions will also be considered for publication outside of the contest feature.

 We adhere to the Council of Literary Magazines and Presses’ Contest Code of Ethics: